ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 Explicit: This indicates whether a song contains explicit content, which may affect its audience and popularity.

 Popularity: Target, scale from 0-100

+Artist Genres: These can be relevant, as the genre of a song or album can influence its popularity.

+Danceability, Energy, Key, Loudness, Mode, Speechiness, Acousticness, Instrumentalness, Liveness, Valence, Tempo, Time Signature: These audio features (from Spotify's audio analysis) can be highly relevant to popularity, as they describe the musical characteristics of a song.